Skip to content

 Jamaican Live music in Excellence Oyster Bay

-Indulge yourself in a sumptuous fusion of tastes and flavors.
+Indulge yourself in some traditional dishes of Jamaica with a sumptuous fusion of tastes and flavors.
 Jamaican cuisine includes historical influences from Asian, English, African, and other Caribbean cultures.
 Taking the best from them all, they have developed it into their own culinary identity.

-The locals often like to add a bit of spice to their lives so if you want something with a bit of a kick then they will definitely be able to accommodate you.
+The locals often like to add a bit of spice to their lives, so if you want something with a bit of a kick, then they will definitely be able to accommodate you.
 Additionally, there is a range of traditional dishes that this small island has become known for.
-These include ackee, jerk sauce, or the amazing spiced jerk chicken, pepperpot soup, curried goat, patties, and bammy which is a flatbread made from cassava.
+These include ackee and saltfish, jerk sauce, or the amazing spiced jerk chicken, pepperpot soup, curried goat, rice and peas, patties, and bammy, which is a flatbread made from cassava.

 If you want something to drink, this country also has some amazing options.
 From their Jamaican rum to one of the world´s best coffees, sorrel juice, and their traditional ginger beer, you will not be short of refreshments and unique Caribbean tastes.